South Africa Country Commercial Guide

 The maturity of the South African economy is reflected in the mix of economic sectors: The largest sector of the economy is services which accounts for around 73 percent of GDP.
 Within services, the most important are finance, real estate and business services (21.6 percent); government services (17 percent); wholesale, retail and motor trade, catering and accommodation (15 percent); and transport, storage and communication (9.3 percent).
 Manufacturing accounts for 13.9 percent; mining and quarrying for around 8.3 percent and agriculture for 2.6 percent.

-Trade Relationships the United States is a critical trading and technology partner for South Africa and ranks as South Africa’s third-largest bilateral partner in two-way trade by value.
-While Europe and Japan have well-established trade links with South Africa, trade with China is growing fast, including in financial services.
+Trade Relationships: The United States is a critical trading and technology partner for South Africa and ranks as South Africa’s second-largest bilateral partner in two-way trade by value.

 Four reasons why U.S. companies should consider exporting to South Africa:

 • New-to-market (NTM) companies should consider South Africa’s geographic advantages, infrastructure, widespread use of the English language, and relatively transparent legal processes, which make it a low-entry threshold country.
-The business environment (legal, publicity, marketing, forensics, process outsourcing, etc.) is arguably the best in Africa.
+Experienced local partners in finance and services also facilitate market entry for U.S. companies.

 • South Africa is a business incubator for new-to-market ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other Sub-Saharan Africa markets.